 You can use the cap rate to estimate the NOI.
 The NOI is going to be the market value of the property multiplied by the capitalization rate.
 If they're selling a property for 150,000 dollars and say it has an 8 percent cap rate, then the NOI is 12,000 dollars a year.
 For comparison, it is reasonable to assume an NOI of roughly one-third of the rental income.

 And the fair market value of any property can be estimated using the cap rate.
 Divide the NOI by the cap rate.
-In the scenario above, a property with a 12,000 dollar NOI and an 8 percent cap rate is worth 150,000 dollars.
+A property with a 12,000 dollar NOI and an 8 percent cap rate is worth 150,000 dollars in the scenario above.

 You can use the cash on cash return to gauge the return on renovations that allow you to raise the rent.
 Add the renovation or upgrade costs to the total cash investment number, and determine how much more you could charge in rent for the nicer property.